flokoe/dotfiles/README.md

 `git clone https://github.com/flokoe/dotfiles.git`

-After the cloning is finisched you can install the files you want.
+After the cloning is finished you can install the files you want.
 For example you only want to install the configuration files for urxvt:
 ```
 cd ~/dotfiles/
 stow urxvt